meri-imperiumi/signalk-logbook/README.md

 ## API

-Other applications can also use the logbook API for retrieving and writing log entries.
+Other applications can also use the [logbook API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/meri-imperiumi/signalk-logbook/main/schema/openapi.yaml) for retrieving and writing log entries.
+This can be useful for automations with [Node-Red](https://nodered.org) or [NoFlo](https://noflojs.org) etc.

-### `GET plugins/signalk-logbook/logs`

-Returns a list of dates we have logbook entries for.

-### `GET plugins/signalk-logbook/logs/YYYY-MM-DD`

-Returns all logbook entries for the given date.

-### `POST plugins/signalk-logbook/logs`

-Add a log entry by sending a JSON object with the followin keys:

-* `text`: Log entry text
-* `ago`: How many minutes ago the log entry is for, 0-15

-All other logbook data for that period is recorded automatically.

-TODO: How about recording other non-automated data like crew/skipper changes, sea state, ...?

-### `GET plugins/signalk-logbook/logs/YYYY-MM-DD/YYYY-MM-DDThh:mm:ssZ`

-Return a single logbook entry, as identified by its datetime value.

-### `PUT plugins/signalk-logbook/logs/YYYY-MM-DD/YYYY-MM-DDThh:mm:ssZ`

-Update a single logbook entry, as identified by its datetime value.

-### `DELETE plugins/signalk-logbook/logs/YYYY-MM-DD/YYYY-MM-DDThh:mm:ssZ`

-Remove a single logbook entry, as identified by its datetime value.

 ## Ideas